aniazio/Task_Manager/README.md

 of the task, select the task from the table, and then select the options in the checkboxes.
 After making changes, confirm them by pressing the "Commit changes" button.
 To delete a task, select it from the table, and then press the "Delete a task" button.

+Apart from that, user can modify the data in the "people" table in a separate application, which can be opened by calling the main method of the PeopleSwing.class.
+In this application user can add new people to the table via the top text field and the "Insert into table" button.
+User can also modify and delete people in the table via aplication.
+To do this, they should select the appropriate row in the table, change the data using the lower text box, and then press the appropriate button.

 ## PL

 ### Opis